-A VHD can be in either a fixed format or a dynamic format, but only the fixed format of VHD files is supported in Windows Azure.
+A VHD can be in either a fixed format or a dynamic format, but only the fixed format of VHD files is supported in Azure.
 The fixed format lays the logical disk out linearly within the file, such that disk offset X is stored at blob offset X. At the end of the blob, there is a small footer that describes the properties of the VHD.
 Often, the fixed format wastes space because most disks have large unused ranges in them.
-However, in Windows Azure, fixed VHD files are stored in a sparse format, so you receive the benefits of both the fixed and dynamic disks at the same time, which includes only being billed for the bits you are actually using.
+However, in Azure, fixed VHD files are stored in a sparse format, so you receive the benefits of both the fixed and dynamic disks at the same time, which includes only being billed for the bits you are actually using.
 For more information about VHDs, see Getting Started with Virtual Hard Disks.

-All Windows images from the gallery now have an operating system disk size of 127GB.
-There are also a number of gallery images that you can use to build SharePoint 2013 farms including several SQL Server 2012 images as well as a SharePoint 2013 Trial.
-This trial image contains the SharePoint 2013 binaries, but the farm install wizard has not been executed.
+All Windows images from the gallery now have an operating system disk size of 127 GB.
+There are also a number of gallery images that you can use to build SharePoint 2013 farms including several SQL Server 2012 images.
+The SharePoint 2013 Trial image has SharePoint Server 2013 installed, but the SharePoint Products and Technologies Configuration wizard has not been run.

-To convert a license type, you must be a member of the Farm Administrators SharePoint group on the computer that is running Central Administration.
+Verify that you have logged on to the SharePoint server as a member of the Farm Administrators SharePoint group on the computer that is running Central Administration.

 On the Central Administration Web site, in the Upgrade and Migration section, click Convert farm license type.